 The software generates observed, risk-adjusted, smoothed, and expected rates for all but the volume indicators.
 Observed rates are the raw rates.
 Risk-adjusted and expected rates are derived from applying the average casemix of a reference population file that reflects a large proportion of the U.S. hospitalized or residential population.
+When stratifications other than hospital or area are selected, the RPIQxx variables and their confidence intervals are observed/expected ratios to avoid confounding with risk adjustment variables.
 Smoothed rates are estimates with removal of fluctuations over time due to random variation.